Fun-Da-Mental

-Fun-Da-Mental is a British-based multi-ethnic hip-hop–ethno-techno–world fusion music group formed in 1991.
+Fun-Da-Mental is a British multi-ethnic hip-hop–ethno-techno–world fusion music group formed in 1991.
 The group is notable for its energetic fusion of Eastern and Western musical forms, for its outspoken political stance, and for its strong Islamic affiliation and advocacy.
 Fun-Da-Mental's political stance has led to the group earning the label "the Asian Public Enemy".
 The group's work has led to international attention and collaborations with artists from Pakistan, South Africa and Siberia.

 Membership

 The core member of the group is Aki "Propa-Gandhi" Nawaz (real name Haq Qureshi).

+Dave "Impi-D" Watts died in October 2024.

 History

 Inception and original line-up (1991–1993)

 By 1991, Qureshi had become more interested in the artistic and political possibilities of hip hop, although he initially believed that hip hop's politics were "much more sorted" than was its music.

 The band was formed in the wake of the 1990s British Asian merging of hip hop and bhangra music, during which time various "conscious rapper" groups began to emerge.
 Common themes expressed in this style of hip hop were very politically based within the sense of race and the Asian identity.

 This line-up of Fun-Da-Mental played the Notting Hill Carnival in August 1991 and continued to record and play concerts over the next two years.
 From 1992 onwards, Fun-Da-Mental began to release singles, beginning with "Janaam" and following up with "Gandhi's Revenge".
 1993's "Wrath of the Blackman" (created around a sample taken from a Malcolm X speech) further established the group's assertive anti-racist sentiments.